Sure, you know what Wear OS is. You're a regular reader of Wareable – the web's biggest authority on wearable devices.

-Android Wear app action
+Wear OS app action

-We've mentioned apps a few times now so it's only fair we
+We've mentioned apps a few times now, so it's only fair we

-explain just how they work on Android Wear, as it's not like your regular
+explain just how they work on Wear.

-What about the Android Wear updates?
+What about the Wear OS updates?

 A second update also arrived in December 2014, adding support for downloadable watch faces, making it much easier for devs to offer up designs and, more importantly, it's now a doddle for users to grab new designs.